Bringing It All Home.

 As the ratio of civilian-to-military deaths in war has changed, the people who die are more and more and more people who are not in the military.

-Following each other’s lead, the global gangs of killers -those who Biden refers to as ‘teams’- bring civilian death and destruction to new levels.
+Following each other’s lead, the global gangs of killers -those who Biden refers to as ‘teams’- bring civilian death and destruction to whole new levels.

 Biblical ones.